Epaltechs/Bookstore/bookstore/README.md

-# Math-Magicians
+# Bookstore

-"Math Magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to Make simple calculations, read a random math-related quote.
+This Bookstore is an app that allows you to display a list of books, add a book, remove a selected book from the list.
+It is built with React, HTML, CSS, JavaScript.

 ![screenshot](./src/screen.png))

 ## Built With
 - React.js
+- HTML
 - CSS
 - Linters
+- JavaScript

 ## Live Demo
 [localhost:3000](https://localhost:3000)